-5.1 Principal Component Analysis
+5.1 Principal component analysis

-To construct uncorrelated factors of attitudes toward cars a principle component analysis (PCA) with varimax rotation was performed with the attitudinal variables.
-PCA is a method of data reduction where in the process it groups correlated variables into uncorrelated factors (Fabrigar et al 1999; Wright and Villalba, 2012).
+To construct uncorrelated factors of attitudes toward cars, a principle component analysis (PCA) with varimax rotation was performed with the attitudinal variables.
+PCA is a method of data reduction where in the process it groups correlated variables into uncorrelated factors (Fabrigar, Wegener, MacCallum, & Strahan, 1999; Wright & Villalba, 2012).
 The results of the PCA can be seen in Table 4.